Scaled inverse chi-squared distribution: Bayesian estimation of the variance of a normal distribution

-Gelman et al remark that the re-appearance of this distribution, previously seen in a sampling context, may seem remarkable; but given the choice of prior the "result is not surprising".
+Gelman and co-authors remark that the re-appearance of this distribution, previously seen in a sampling context, may seem remarkable; but given the choice of prior "this result is not surprising."

 In particular, the choice of a rescaling-invariant prior for σ2 has the result that the probability for the ratio of σ2 / s2 has the same form (independent of the conditioning variable) when conditioned on s2 as when conditioned on σ2:

 In the sampling-theory case, conditioned on σ2, the probability distribution for (1/s2) is a scaled inverse chi-squared distribution; and so the probability distribution for σ2 conditioned on s2, given a scale-agnostic prior, is also a scaled inverse chi-squared distribution.

 Use as an informative prior

 If more is known about the possible values of σ2, a distribution from the scaled inverse chi-squared family, such as Scale-inv-χ2(n0, s02) can be a convenient form to represent a more informative prior for σ2, as if from the result of n0 previous observations (though n0 need not necessarily be a whole number):